What is FabLearn?

 Making and makerspaces are new terms for an old idea – that children learn best by fully engaging their heads, hearts, and hands.
 Modern technology allows schools, libraries, community organizations, and other learning spaces to offer experiences to children that are both intellectually rich and expressive.

-The intellectual roots of FabLearn extend back to the work of Seymour Papert and his collaborators at the MIT Media Lab.
-Papert, a pioneer in the field of educational technologies, developed Logo, a programming language designed for children and the LEGO robotics system.
+The intellectual roots of FabLearn extend back to the work of South-African mathematician and educator Seymour Papert, Swiss psychologist Edith Ackermann, and North-American scholar Mike Eisenberg, as well as their collaborators at the MIT Media Lab and beyond.
+Papert, a pioneer in the field of educational technologies, co-developed Logo, a programming language designed for children, and inspired the LEGO robotics system.
 Papert’s “constructionist” perspective (a belief that children learn most effectively when they build artifacts and share with peers) is at the heart of FabLearn.
+Also at the core of FabLearn is the work of Paulo Freire, who advocates for education that is deeply respectful and aware of children’s culture and lived experiences.
+Freire was a pioneer in advocating how local culture and practices are crucial in learning.